 This course creates a volume of student school memories.
 These students will not only have a hand in creating the yearbook but gain an understanding of layout and design.
 They will learn the journalism code of ethics, interviewing skills, and how to transfer their interviews into a written document with photography in a newspaper format.
 Students in this class are creative, original, and hardworking.
 Photographers, graphic artists, and budding writers are encouraged to apply.
 Competent writing skills, which includes spelling and grammar, as well as, computer literacy are preferred.
+Junior High Yearbook may be combined with High School yearbook at CHS and EHS.

-PHE700 Physical Education (Boys ) One Semester
+PHE700 Physical Education (Boys ) One Se nester -- --------